rgwohlbold/wmgwd/README.md

 To assign overlay networks to gateways, `wmgwd` uses [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) to randomly assign overlay networks to physical gateways.

+## Host System Interaction

+`wmgwd` enables and disables ARP on selected interfaces via the [`/proc` filesystem](https://docs.kernel.org/filesystems/proc.html).
+The daemon also reconfigures FRR via its command-line interface `vtysh`.
+Advertising and withdrawing BGP EVPN routes is done by configuring route-maps at runtime.
+Advertising and withdrawing OSPF routes is done by setting link costs to 100 or 65535.

 ## Build

 ```bash